awez-sonde/s3_test/README.md

 Procedures that will be performed in this tests are

-1. Create a Object bucket class (OBC)  using Nooba - ODF in openshift
+1. Create a Object bucket class (OBC)  using Nooba - ODF in openshift.
-2. Create a sample container which will upload a test file on the S3 bucket
+2. Create a sample container which will upload a test file on the S3 bucket.
-3. Create another container which will write the stdout to the same file in s3 bucket
+3. Create another container which will write the stdout to the same file in s3 bucket.
+4. Create a final container that downloads the file from the S3 storage.

 ## 1. Creating an OBC using Nooba - ODF in Openshift